-Two types of credit lines are foreseen: a precautionary conditioned credit line (PCCL) and an enhanced conditions credit line (ECCL).
-There is no explicit upfront cap, but the size of the credit lines is expected to vary between 2 and 10% GDP of the Member State concerned.
+Three types of credit lines are foreseen: a precautionary conditioned credit line (PCCL) and an enhanced conditions credit line (ECCL), and an enhanced conditions credit line offering partial risk protection (ECCL+).
+There is no explicit upfront cap, but the size of the credit lines, unless provided as risk protection, is expected to vary between 2 and 10% GDP of the Member State concerned.
+The degree of risk protection is specified in the terms and conditions as adopted by the Eurogroup.

-3.1 A precautionary conditioned credit line
+3.1 A precautionary conditioned credit line (PCCL)

-Access to a PCCL is based exclusively on pre-established conditions and is limited to euro area Member States where the economic and financial situation are still fundamentally sound and which remain evidently committed to maintaining sound and credible policies in the future.
+Access to a PCCL, which can be drawn as a loan or primary market purchase, is based exclusively on pre-established conditions and is limited to euro area Member States where the economic and financial situation are still fundamentally sound and which remain evidently committed to maintaining sound and credible policies in the future.